r0mdau/jisly/README.md

 2. Each collection is physically represented by a file.
 3. The files are stored in a single working directory.
 The Jisly class is instantiated with the path to this directory as a parameter.
+4. Each time you CRUD something, all datas are stored in memory.
+5. And datas are saved on filesystem.

 # Examples of use